-- Understanding and complying with JCQ instructions for conducting non-examination assessment. - Understanding and complying with the awarding organisation's specification, where provided, for conducting non-examination assessments, including any subject-specific instructions, teachers' notes, or additional information on the awarding organisation's website. - Ensure that students are aware of the controlled assessment or non-examination assessment task requirements and know the assessment criteria they are expected to meet. - Supervise assessments (at the specified level of control).
+- Complying with JCQ Cyber Security Regulations when using Awarding Organisation Secure Sites, accessing secure assessment material, and completing non-examination assessment sessions. - Understanding and complying with JCQ instructions for conducting non-examination assessment. - Understanding and complying with the awarding organisation's specification, where provided, for conducting non-examination assessments, including any subject-specific instructions, teachers' notes, or additional information on the awarding organisation's website.

+- Ensure that students are aware of the controlled assessment or non-examination assessment task requirements and know the assessment criteria they are expected to meet. - Supervise assessments (at the specified level of control).
 Undertake the tasks required under the regulations, only permitting assistance to students as the specification allows. - Ensure that students and supervising teachers sign authentication forms on completion of an assessment. - Mark internally assessed components using the mark schemes provided by the Awarding Organisation and take part in standardisation activities as required by the Subject Leader.
-Submit marks to the Awarding Organisation when required, keeping a record of the marks awarded.

-- Retain candidates' work securely between assessment sessions (if more than one). - Check that candidates who are using electronic storage facilities only introduce permitted material into the assessment environment. - Complete an attendance list for each non-examination assessment session, indicating date, time, duration, supervision arrangements and details of any incidents. - Post-completion, retain candidates' work securely until the closing date for enquiries about results.
+Submit marks to the Awarding Organisation when required, keeping a record of the marks awarded. - Retain candidates' work securely between assessment sessions (if more than one). - Check that candidates who are using electronic storage facilities only introduce permitted material into the assessment environment. - Complete an attendance list for each non-examination assessment session, indicating date, time, duration, supervision arrangements and details of any incidents. - Post-completion, retain candidates' work securely until the closing date for enquiries about results.
 If an enquiry is submitted, retain candidates work securely until the outcome of the enquiry and any subsequent appeal has been conveyed to the centre. - Ask the SENDCO for any assistance required for the administration and management of access arrangements.